 - Begin looking at college application materials online (Common App opens August 1; ApplyTexas opens July 1)

-- Attend Colleges That Change Lives presentation to continue college research
+- Attend Colleges That Change Lives conference and/or other college events in the Austin area to continue college research

 - Make a calendar to keep up with admissions, housing, scholarship, and financial aid deadlines